alexpreciado94/lula.py/README.md

 # lula.py
 Artificial Intelligence for CryptoTrading - Expert of Monero
-Made with LOVE for Orange Pi 5 Max. 🐼
+Made with LOVE for Orange Pi 5 Max.
+[Python 3.9] 🐼

 (Blessed by Sor.
 Concha) #CypherPunk